nordnet/sass-variable-loader/README.md

 | camelCase | true                                  | Whether to camelize variable names                                                                               |
 | cwd       | Webpack's context when used as loader | Current working directory from which @import paths are calculated.
 Typically not needed when used as loader      |
 | indented  | false                                 | Whether the loaded sass is in indented syntax or not.
 When used as loader is auto-calculated from file extension |

-## Why fork

-It's a complete rewrite of the original `sass-variable-loader`.
-That had many bugs and seemed not to be actively maintained.
-But thanks for the directions!

 ## License